focus-time/focus-time-app/README.md

 ## Features

 - Easy to set up: there is a dedicated configuration command that interactively queries all necessary information
-- Various configuration settings
+- Various configuration settings, such as:
+    - The title/subject of the focus time blocker events
     - Optionally overwrite _reminder_ (in minutes) of the focus time blocker events (useful if you did not create them yourself, but e.g. used Microsoft Viva Insights)
+    - List of shell commands to run when a focus time event starts or ends, including the special commands `dnd-start` or `dnd-stop` which control your operating system's Do-Not-Disturb / Focus mode
+    - The Windows _focus assist_ to be used ("Priority only", "Alarms only")
 - Ability to start (or end) focus times for a configurable duration (the tool creates a blocker event in your calendar when _starting_ an adhoc session, or shortens the ongoing calendar event when _stopping_ an adhoc session)